Financial Advisor Fraud and Broker Misconduct

-According to reports, more than half of all households use a financial planner.
-Unfortunately broker misconduct is prevalent.
+According to reports, more than half of all households use a financial advisor.
+Unfortunately broker misconduct and financial advisor fraud is prevalent.
 How can you tell if your broker has a fraud record?

 That’s especially troubling, as “prior offenders are five times as likely to engage in new misconduct as the average financial advisor,” according to the study.